carlohamalainen/carlohamalainen.github.io/_posts/2012-04-05-home-brew-fridge-thermostat.md

 Brooke: I tested out my fridge and thermostat this afternoon.
 At 4pm with the fridge off the thermostat said 27C.
 I then set it for 10C and by 8pm it had reached this temperature.

-Have you set the fridge&#8217;s own thermostat for maximum cooling?
+Have you set the fridge's own thermostat for maximum cooling?

 Date: 2013-01-05 11:16:18 UTC

 Author: sverre

-hi, i&#8217;ve bought the same thermostat, what does the indicator led mean? what does red light mean? green led? witch mode do i use to keep lets say 26 to 28c degrees? what did you use to keep the fridge temp low??
+hi, i've bought the same thermostat, what does the indicator led mean? what does red light mean? green led? witch mode do i use to keep lets say 26 to 28c degrees? what did you use to keep the fridge temp low??

 Date: 2013-06-02 06:44:48 UTC